Jeremi217/landslide-susceptibility/landslide-susceptibility/README.md

 A Python pipeline for landslide susceptibility mapping using Digital Terrain Model (DTM) data.
 The analysis is based on slope angle classification derived from a **Delaunay TIN (Triangulated Irregular Network)** built from DTM point data.

+This project was developed as an extra project of the course *Construction of Selected Algorithms for 2D and 3D Point Data Processing* at Wrocław University of Science and Technology.

 ## Methodology

 1. **DTM loading** — reads ASC (ASCII Grid) files from Polish Geoportal (GUGiK)